5G, edge computing and the new wave for colocation data centres

 1. Hyperscaler demand is driving colocation data centre growth

 The expanding nature of data and computing requirements for hyperscalers such as Alibaba, Microsoft, AWS or Google has changed the traditional data centre services, pushing for more flexible, scalable and reliable models that could meet the end-to-end data requirements of hyperscalers around the world.
-As businesses adapted to sweeping digital changes throughout 2020, there was a continuous increase in the demand for data centres and colocation services.

 While hyperscalers’ demand will continue to drive data centre behaviour in 2021, there will be a specific emphasis on third party providers offering tighter security and control of data governance, ability to increase capacity and reach non-traditional geographies that the hyperscalers would otherwise find hard to penetrate and get control of.